- February 4, 2018

 - Asset Allocation

-Strategic asset allocation is the sensible and practical way to invest your money and protect your wealth.
+Strategic asset allocation is a sensible and practical way to invest your money and protect your wealth.
 Plan in advance the mix of stocks and bonds for your portfolio.
 No need to predict the short-term direction of the stock market.
 For a deep dive into portfolio protection and asset allocation, I recommend Dynamic Strategies for Asset Allocation by Perold and Sharpe.

 Now consider, for example, a recent retiree invests her nest egg 50% in low-cost stock market ETFs and 50% in laddered US Treasury Notes, TIPS, and CDs.
 If the stock market were to crash, she doesn’t need to do anything.
-Most of her money is invested safe and secure in US government guaranteed assets.
+Most of her money is invested safe and secure in US government-guaranteed assets.
 And going forward her stocks could recover all their loss and ultimately generate a high return.

 Avoid overreacting to random changes in stock prices.
 Follow your plan of strategic asset allocation.
 Turn off CNBC and consider for inspiration The Sirens and Ulysses as shown in the image at the top of this post.